bonzehan/stm32xx/README.rst

     ./build/test/unit/run-tests

-Currently the unit tests are compiled an run on host only (not on target).
+Currently the unit tests are compiled and run on host only (not on target).

 .. <!--- vim: set expandtab tabstop=2 shiftwidth=2 syntax=rst: -->